roedoejet/mothertongues/docs/guides.rst

 Building a Dictionary
 ~~~~~~~~~~~~~~~~~~~~~

 Once you have prepared a Language Configuration and Resource Configuraiton files for each source of data, you need to build the dictionary files, which contain the data for your dictionary in machine readable form.
-You can add these files to your instance of MothertonguesUI to create a working dictionary.

 First, run the ``mtd prepare`` command.
 You will want to point this command at the directory with your configuration files, either by declaring the directory path as an argument, as in